 Stay on track with the latest security requirements by checking off all the items on this list.

-Use the University recommended free anti-virus (McAfee) and anti-malware software to run a full scan of your computer at least once a month.
+Use the University recommended free anti-virus (Sophos Intercept X with EDR) and anti-malware software to run a full scan of your computer at least once a month.
 Make sure you have the latest version of the software, your virus definitions are set to update automatically, and on-access scanning is enabled.
 Beware of fake anti-virus software and other rogue programs.
 Always download software from reputable sources.

 Install Malwarebytes & Scan Your Computer for Malware